foodlz/laravel-firebase-auth/README.md

 });
 ```

-Now on you auth.php configure you Guard driver to 'firebase'.
+Now on you auth.php configure your API guard driver to 'firebase'.

 ```php
     'guards' => [